nil-andreu/dr-ecommerce/README.md

     # And also have some fields that have to be required, in our case is none
     REQUIRED_FIELDS = []

-    # We will need to work on the session based toke, so we will create this
+    # We will need to work on the session based token, so we will create this
     session_token = models.CharField(max_length=10, default=0)
 ```